linode/apl-docs/docs/apps/ingress-nginx.md

 ## About

-Ingress NGINX is the default ingress controller in APL and part of the core setup (this means it is not possible use another controller within APL).
+Ingress NGINX is the default ingress controller and part of the core setup.

 ### Using the OWASP rule set